Basic use suggestion for Kapidolo Farms diet and food items.

 Rose Hips ‘fruit’ no amount per feeding session is suggested on the label, just how to prepare it for use, I use it once a week, about 1/2 cup dry (them moistened).
 Tumbled into the volume of 15 heads of chopped/tossed grocery store greens.
 The variety is brought to that day’s food by smell more so than the actual consumable rose hips fruit.
 Place in a plastic dish like a cleaned yogurt cup or cottage cheese cup, add water until it’s just shows between the bits of rose hips, then cover and store overnight in your refrigerator.
 Take out when you begin salad prep so it can lose some of the cold of the frig, poor water off into another similar cup and then you can use the rose hips water to moisten pellets.

 Toss the chopped salad greens with the re-hydrated rose hips.

 Hibiscus ‘flowers’, no amount per feeding session, I use it every other day, about 1/2 cup dry (them moistened).
 Same suggestion as for Rose hips.
 I moisten alfalfa pellets with the hibiscus water.
 It offers a color and flavor change from one day to the next.

-I use cool/cold water with rose hips, hibiscus, and cactus that are re-hydrated to preserve as much nutrition as possible.
+I use cool/cold water with rose hips, hibiscus, and cactus for re-hydration to preserve as much nutrition as possible.